Thairo Estrada Player Props: Giants vs. Dodgers

 Thairo Estrada At The Plate

-- Estrada leads San Francisco in slugging percentage (.485) and total hits (69) this season.
+- Estrada has 70 hits to go with a slugging percentage of .481, both of which lead San Francisco hitters this season.

-- Among the qualifying hitters in MLB, his batting average ranks 17th, his on-base percentage ranks 55th, and he is 33rd in the league in slugging.
+- Among the qualified hitters in baseball, he ranks 19th in batting average, 58th in on-base percentage, and 37th in slugging.

-- He has hit a long ball in eight games this season (14.5%), leaving the park in 3.6% of his trips to the plate.
+- He has hit a long ball in 14.3% of his games this season, and 3.5% of his trips to the plate.

-- Estrada has had at least one RBI in 36.4% of his games this year (20 of 55), with more than one RBI four times (7.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Estrada has driven in a run in 21 games this season (37.5%), including four games with more than one RBI (7.1%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 50.9% of his games this season, with more than one run scored in 14.5%.
+- In 51.8% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (14.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.